aTangerine/SCUFFLE/README.md

 # SCUFFLE
-Soul Calibur 6 Frame Live Frame Data Reader
+Soul Calibur 6 Live Frame Data Reader -- it shows you frame data while you're playing the game so you don't have to alt-tab to a wiki.
+Some of the frame data is even correct.